ronikobrosly/causal-curve/docs/intro.rst

 Introduction to causal-curve
 ============================

-In academia and industry, randomized controlled experiments (or simply experiments or colloquially known as "A/B tests") are considered the gold standard approach for assessing the true, causal impact of a treatment or intervention.
+In academia and industry, randomized controlled experiments (or simply experiments or "A/B tests") are considered the gold standard approach for assessing the true, causal impact of a treatment or intervention.
 For example:

 * We want to increase the number of times per day new customers log into our business's website.
-Will it help if send daily emails out to our customers?
+Will it help if we send daily emails out to our customers?
 We take a group of 2000 new business customers and half is randomly chosen to receive daily emails while the other half receives one email per week.
 We follow both groups forward in time for a month compare each group's average number of logins per day.

-However, for ethical or financial reasons experiments may not always be feasible to carry out.
+However, for ethical or financial reasons, experiments may not always be feasible to carry out.

 * It's not ethical to randomly assign some people to receive a possible carcinogen in pill form while others receive a sugar pill, and then see which group is more likely to develop cancer.
 * It's not feasible to increase the household incomes of some New York neighborhoods, while leaving others unchanged to see if changing a neighborhood's income inequality would improve the local crime rate.